mj-education-stuff/BigDataCourseExercises/lectures/01/README.md

 You read more about the CLI and how to install it
 here: [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).

+> NB: If you are on Windows we highly encourage you to use [scoop](https://scoop.sh) for painlessly installing kubectl CLI.

 #### The kubeconfig file

 You will receive a kubeconfig file before starting on lecture 1.
 Your personal config file will be shared by email and